FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 * What can you use X for?

-  This interaction can be used to improve your rock paper siscor skills.
+  This interaction can be used to improve your rock paper scissor skills.

 * What is a good environment for X?